-In particular, subsequent to the resolution adopted by the Board of Directors on May 15, 2020, as well as pursuant to certain provisions in its Articles of Association, the Chief Executive Officer is not vested with the powers regarding the kinds of actions listed below, which instead remain the exclusive purview of the Board of Directors in addition to those provided for by the law and the Articles of Association:
+In particular, subsequent to the resolution adopted by the Board of Directors on May 8, 2023, as well as pursuant to certain provisions in its Articles of Association, the Chief Executive Officer is not vested with the powers regarding the kinds of actions listed below, which instead remain the exclusive purview of the Board of Directors in addition to those provided for by the law and the Articles of Association:

-- Orders exceeding € 50,000,000 for provisioning, sub-contracts, and services; - Contracts and agreements involving commitments in excess of € 50,000,000;

-- Defining the corporate governance system within the Company and the Group, and establishing and defining the functions of Board committees, to which it appoints members and for which it approves organizational rules; - Defining the Company's organizational structure, upon a proposal by the CEO, who is responsible for providing to the implementation thereof; - Acquisitions, swaps, and disposals of real estate with a value of more than € 5,000,000; - Approval of the rules governing supplies, sub-contracts, services, and sales; - Pursuant to a proposal by the Chief Executive Officer, and after a favorable opinion by the Board of Statutory Auditors, appoint and remove the executive in charge of preparing the corporate accounting documents, granting him/her adequate powers and means; - Pursuant to a proposal by the CEO, designate, replace and dismiss directors and statutory auditors at listed companies in which Poste Italiane has an equity investment but that are not included in the consolidation area; - Pursuant to a proposal by the CEO, appoint and remove the head of the BancoPosta unit, and make decisions concerning the remuneration of this role; - Appoint and remove the Head of the Internal Audit function, following a joint proposal by the Chair and the Chief Executive Officer, having consulted the Board of Statutory Auditors, and make decisions regarding their remuneration; - Examine and approve the Company's transactions of strategic, economic, asset-linked or financial relevance ("Transactions of Significant Relevance").

-It should be noted that, in line with best practice and recommendations in the Governance Code, the Board of Directors has taken steps to establish the following general criteria for identifying Transactions of Significant Relevance.
-These are:

-- Operations for amounts in excess of € 50,000,000 covering: a) the acquisition or disposal of companies or going concerns, assets or other activities; b) the acquisition or disposal of equity interests, including through capital increases; c) setting up companies and, in any event, entering into partnerships or strategic alliances lasting more than five years, with the exclusion of temporary business associations; d) granting loans or collateral-backed/personal guarantees; e) taking out loans and credit facilities, and other expense-generating credit operations; f) entering into transactions; - The issuance of financial instruments; - Merger or demerger operations in which the total assets of the company being absorbed or the assets being demerged are equal to or greater than € 50,000,000; - Operations that require the Company to make public disclosures drafted in compliance with CONSOB provisions.
+- Orders exceeding € 50,000,000 for provisioning, sub-contracts, and services; - Contracts and agreements payable with non-Group entities, persons or companies involving commitments in excess of € 50,000,000; - Defining the corporate governance system within the Company and the Group, and establishing and defining the functions of Board committees, to which it appoints members and for which it approves organizational rules; - Defining the Company's organizational structure, upon a proposal by the CEO, who is responsible for providing to the implementation thereof; - Acquisitions, swaps, and disposals of real estate with a value of more than € 5,000,000; - Approval of the rules governing supplies, sub-contracts, services, and sales; - Pursuant to a proposal by the Chief Executive Officer, and after a favorable opinion by the Board of Statutory Auditors, appoint and remove the executive in charge of preparing the corporate accounting documents, granting him/her adequate powers and means; - Pursuant to a proposal by the CEO, designate, replace and dismiss directors and statutory auditors at listed companies in which Poste Italiane has an equity investment but that are not included in the consolidation area; - Appoint, on the proposal of the CEO, the head of the BancoPosta function; - Appoint and remove the Head of the Internal Audit function, following a joint proposal by the Chair and the Chief Executive Officer, having consulted the Board of Statutory Auditors; - Examine and approve the Company's transactions of strategic, economic, asset-linked or financial relevance ("Transactions of Significant Relevance"). - It should be noted that, in line with best practice and recommendations in the Governance Code, the Board of Directors has taken steps to establish the following general criteria for identifying Transactions of Significant Relevance.
+These are: - Operations for amounts in excess of € 50,000,000 covering: a) the acquisition or disposal of companies or going concerns, assets or other activities; b) the acquisition or disposal of equity interests, including through capital increases; c) setting up companies and, in any event, entering into partnerships or strategic alliances lasting more than five years, with the exclusion of temporary business associations; d) granting loans or collateral-backed/personal guarantees; e) taking out loans and credit facilities, and other expense-generating credit operations; f) entering into transactions; - The issuance of financial instruments; - Merger or demerger operations in which the total assets of the company being absorbed or the assets being demerged are equal to or greater than € 50,000,000; - Operations that require the Company to make public disclosures drafted in compliance with CONSOB provisions.
 Operations put in place exclusively with or between companies controlled by Poste Italiane do not qualify as Transactions of Significant Relevance, without prejudice to the Board of Directors' responsibility for transactions that by law and the Company's Articles of Association fall within its responsibility.